 The ACT Test Prep Program in Greater Cincinnati, Mason, and Loveland

 The ACT exam is really composed of several “tests”, as this ACT.org page describes.
-We at A Plus have found that rather than a question and test booklet oriented approach, having as a basis the student do many questions and practice tests to be prepared for the big day, it is better to be step oriented first, to get down the fundamentals and focus most students are missing to get their maximum scores.
+We, at A Plus, have found that rather than having a question and test booklet-oriented approach as a basis, the students attempt many questions and ACT practice tests for their ACT test prep.
+It is better to be step oriented first, to get down to the fundamentals and focus; lacking which most students fail to attain maximum scores.

-2. Classifying.
+- Classifying.
 Classifying our types of questions is imperative to help us know where and how to look.
 Is it about the whole passage (main idea) or just a certain part (detecting detail)?
 Or is the question more idea oriented or detail oriented?
-These main idea, detecting detail, and inference questions are in the reading section, while only the main idea questions and inferential reasoning questions occur in parts of the English section.
+These main ideas, detecting detail, and inference questions are in the reading section, while only the main idea questions and inferential reasoning questions occur in parts of the English section.
 The Science test, being more mathematical in nature, requires students to simply use detecting detail and inferential classifications to know how and where to look in the charts, tables, and graphs (and sometimes passages) to be certain they are on the right track.
 Our distinctively designed ACT practice sessions help students learn and adapt this technique quickly.

 - Underlining (in the Passage).
-Isolating the pieces in our tutoring is a big part of getting the right answer.
+Isolating the pieces in our ACT tutoring is a big part of getting the right answer.
 When we underline the parts of the passage that match up with what is in our question in the reading and English sections, we prove to ourselves that the ideas we started with and those that we have found in the paragraphs are truly the same.
 This same basic process occurs when we isolate the components in the graphs, charts, and pictures in the Science test that match up with the ideas in the question parts.
 Are the pieces basically the same?
 Are we looking in the right place?
 That is what we want to know and the best way to learn this is by taking our ACT math practice test.

 - Predict.
-Once one has found the evidence that one is required to find.
-It is time to put the pieces together.
-In the Reading, what are the ideas in the passage point to?
+Once one has found the evidence that one is required to find, it is time to put the pieces together.
+In the Reading, what do the ideas in the passage point to?
 What can we anticipate before we look at the choices?
 Seventy to eighty percent of the time we can predict this answer before getting to that point.
-This improves accuracy and efficiency, which are both very important for the ACT.
+This improves accuracy and efficiency, which are both very important for the ACT test prep.
 With an average of only about 50 seconds per question, we need to be in and out and onto the next question or we will lose precious points.
-A similar phenomenon happens in our ACTs when we deal with the Science section: gathering up all of the clues and patterns in our charts, we put those elements together into something coherent that fits the idea we were trying to find in the first place.
+A similar phenomenon happens in our ACT practice when we deal with the Science section: gathering up all of the clues and patterns in our charts, we put those elements together into something coherent that fits the idea we were trying to find in the first place.
 Either the answer will be directly there, or we put together the pieces in the puzzle until we have our own idea of the answer.

-Finally, we correlate that prediction we have made with the actual choices.
-While we may only be able to anticipate and write down our predictions 75% of the time, we still can pinpoint with considerable accuracy what our choices will look like .
+- Correlate Finally, we correlate that prediction we have made with the actual choices.
+While we may only be able to anticipate and write down our predictions 75% of the time, we still can pinpoint with considerable accuracy what our choices will look like.
 This is a crucial step.
-Writing down our answers, though we are dealing with a multiple choice format, allows us to know we are thinking correctly when we see the essence of that prediction reflected in the choices we are given.
+Writing down our answers, though we are dealing with a multiple-choice format, allows us to know we are thinking correctly when we see the essence of that prediction reflected in the choices we are given.
 The success that ACT test prep Cincinnati has seen can be attributed to a focus on these 6 steps.

 Here is what we help our Cincinnati students do in each part on the ACT exam: